atavory/ibex/docs/source/feature_union.rst

 We'll also use PCA and univariate feature selection:

-	>>> from ibex.sklearn.decomposition import PCA as PDPCA
+	>>> from ibex.sklearn.decomposition import PCA as PdPCA
-	>>> from ibex.sklearn.feature_selection import SelectKBest as PDSelectKBest
+	>>> from ibex.sklearn.feature_selection import SelectKBest as PdSelectKBest

 ``sklearn`` Alternative